-Lee Anne Siegmund, PhD, RN, CEP, is a nurse scientist in Cleveland Clinic’s Office of Nursing Research and Innovation.
-Dr. Siegmund’s research interests are in the areas of motivation for diet and exercise, management of metabolic syndrome, and cardiac rehabilitation.
+Lee Anne Siegmund, PhD, RN, ACSM-CEP, is a nurse scientist II in Cleveland Clinic’s Office of Nursing Research and Innovation.
+Dr. Siegmund’s research interests are in the areas of physical activity for special populations and primary/secondary prevention of frailty.
 She has an ongoing desire to understand patient behaviors through research and improve clinical practice, in order to prevent disease and complications that may result from non-optimized behaviors.
-As a Certified Clinical Exercise Physiologist, she is well-equipped to address the growing need for research in motivational factors for diet and exercise and how they might impact patient health and nursing practice.
+As a certified clinical exercise physiologist, she is well-equipped to address the growing need for research in physical activity and how it might impact patient health and nursing practice.

-- Ph.D., Doctor of Philosophy, Exercise Physiology, Kent State University, Kent, Ohio, 2012
+- PhD, Exercise Physiology, Kent State University, Kent, Ohio, 2012

 - Diploma, Mansfield General Hospital School of Nursing (Summa Health System), Mansfield, Ohio, 1990